dhavalparmar1108/Machine-Unlearning/kga_unlearner_readME.md

+#The kga_unlearner_test is a work in progress, the kga algorithm for this
-The following gdrive links have the finetuned BERT-base-uncased fine-tuned models Ad,An,Af and Ar on datasets D, Dn, Df an Ar
+#specific task is not implemented successfully, The following gdrive links have the finetuned
+#BERT-base-uncased fine-tuned models Ad,An,Af and Ar on datasets D, Dn, Df an Ar

 https://drive.google.com/drive/folders/1IZF25XqnKFymLMbpXKp9kVKHVz-aaalS?usp=drive_link